Linear seesaw mechanism from dark sector: Phenomenology

 where $\langle \sigma v \rangle $ is the thermally averaged annihilation cross section, $A$ is the total annihilation rate per unit volume at temperature $T$ and $n_{eq}$ is the equilibrium value of the particle density, which are given as~\cite{Edsjo:1997bg},

 with $K_{1}$ and $K_{2}$ being the modified Bessel functions of the second kind of order 1 and 2, respectively \cite{Edsjo:1997bg}.
 For the relic density calculation, we take $T=m_{m_{A_1}}/20$ as in Ref.~\cite{Edsjo:1997bg}, which corresponds to a typical freeze-out temperature.
 The DM relic density thus determined should match the required value as in Eqn.~\ref{Omegavalue}.
-In Fig.~\ref{DMplot}, we show the allowed parameter space in the $m_{D_{A_1}}-\lambda$ plane that produces the correct relic abundance. {The pink band is disfavored by perturbativity.} In calculating the relic abundance, we have considered the annihilation of the DM into $WW$, $ZZ$, $H_1 H_1$, $t\overline{t}$ and $b\overline{b}$, which are the dominant channels.
-From this figure, one sees that as the mass of the DM particle increases, the values of the quartic couplings required to obtain the correct relic density also increases, a well known feature of the WIMP dark matter scenario.
+In Fig.~\ref{DMplot}, we display the allowed parameter space (magenta points) in the $m_{DM}-\kappa$ plane that reproduces the correct dark matter relic abundance.
+In calculating the dark matter relic density, we have considered the annihilation of the DM into $WW$, $ZZ$, $H_1 H_1$, $t\overline{t}$, $b\overline{b}$, and the components of the triplet scalar, which are the dominant channels.
+The masses of the charged and neutral components of $\Xi$ are varied in the range 0.2-5 TeV and the quartic coupling $\lambda_{11}$ is varied in the range $0-4\pi$.
+The pink band is disfavored by perturbativity whereas the gray shaded region is disfavored by the bounds from XENON1T~\cite{XENON:2018voc}.
+The region above the blue line will be probed by the experiment DARWIN~\cite{DARWIN:2016hyl}.

-We now comment on WIMP dark matter direct detection in this case.
-Such a scalar DM candidate would scatter off a nuclear target through Higgs boson exchange in the $t$-channel.
-This gives rise to a direct Higgs portal dark-matter detection mechanism that can be used to probe the coupling parameter characterizing the $H_1^{2}D_{A_1}^{2}$ interaction.
-Below we comment on dark matter detection at colliders.